ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 Health - the meat and potatoes of their website, in my opinion, where they describe, in excruciating detail, their experiences with obesity, how they got there, and their long and ongoing journey to a healthy weight.

-The use of web buttons is very epic.

 ### strangedefinition.com - [https://strangedefinition.com *(February 1, 2025)*](https://strangedefinition.com)